reliablyhq/documentation/docs/guides/scan-infrastructure/index.md

 <PageIntroduction>

 What if you could have an SRE coworker at your side all the time, giving you best practice suggestions about your Kubernetes manifests even before they're applied?
-This is exactly what <code>reliably scan kubernetes</code> is for.
+This is exactly what <code>reliably scan</code> is for.

-  And what
-  about those clusters that are already running?
-Well, we have you covered too, with <code>reliably scan kubernetes --live</code>!
+And what about those clusters that are already running?
+Well, we have you covered too, with <code>reliably scan --live</code>!

 </PageIntroduction>